shivarm/shivarm/README.md

  ## About Me 🚀
 * I’m a pre final year student Bachelor's in Computer Application, Fullstack WebDev 🧑‍💻 and passionate about Kubernetes, DevOps.
-* I’m Open Source Developer at [Hyperfoil](https://github.com/Hyperfoil) and currently working on [Horreum Project](https://github.com/Hyperfoil/Horreum)
+* I’m Open Source Contrbutor at [Hyperfoil](https://github.com/Hyperfoil) and member of this org, currently working on [Horreum Project](https://github.com/Hyperfoil/Horreum).
+* I’m Open Source Contrbutor at [Quarkiverse](https://github.com/quarkiverse) and working on [Quinoa](https://github.com/quarkiverse/quarkus-quinoa).
+This is a Quarkus extension which eases the development, the build and serving of single page apps (built with NodeJS: React, Angular, …) alongside Quarkus.
 * Contrbutor at [GSsoc'23](https://gssoc.girlscript.tech/) on [UMatter](https://github.com/MonalikaPatnaik/UMatter) Project, improviing UI and implementing new components.

 <!-- <br>